 The Top 2020 Rookie QBs: Where They Stand After Year One

-Veteran quarterbacks have dominated the headlines in the early part of the 2021 NFL offseason, but about six months ago a lot of the talk centered on the three QBs taken among the first six picks of the 2020 NFL draft.
+It seems like in every draft there are star three quarterbacks that are talked about and compared their whole careers.
+The 2020 NFL draft was no different with LSU’s Joe Burrow, Alabama’s Tua Tagovailoa, and Oregon’s Justin Herbert.

-Now that Joe Burrow, Tua Tagovailoa and Justin Herbert have completed their rookie season, we take stock of the three quarterbacks with a look back, a look at the present and a look ahead for each of them.
+The Cincinnati Bengals took Burrow first overall, Miami Dolphins took Tua fifth overall, and the Chargers took Herbert sixth overall.
+All three had completely different seasons.
+We take stock of the three quarterbacks with a look back, a look at the present and a look ahead for each of them.

 JOE BURROW